 There are synthetic (man made) and natural estrogens available.
-Synthetic estrogens are not commonly used as HRT, unless you are under 40 and have been diagnosed with premature ovarian insufficiency (POI).
+Synthetic estrogens are not commonly used as HRT, unless you are experiencing menopause under 40 and have been diagnosed with premature ovarian insufficiency (POI).

 For post menopausal women continuous progestogens use is recommended.

 Taking tablets is the most common way to take HRT.
 This doesn't necessarily mean it's the best way to take it though.
-There have been developments with patches and gels that work make them a viable alternative.
+There have been continuous developments with patches and gels, making them a viable alternative.

-The main reason not to take HRT as tablets is avoid the impact on the gut and liver.
-When you take pills they are digested through our normal system, meaning that they'll pass through the gut and the liver.
-Estrogens taken through the mouth leave also leave the chemical estrone circulating in the body.
+The main reason not to take HRT as tablets is to avoid the impact they may have on your gut and liver.
+When you take pills they are digested through our normal systems, meaning that they'll pass through your gut and the liver.
+Estrogens taken through the mouth will also leave the chemical estrone circulating in the body.
 Estrogens taken non-orally leave the hormone estradiol in the body.
 These two hormones have slightly different effects.

 To get the best effects women may need to take different forms and doses of HRT - mixing tablets, patches and/or gels in many cases.

 Both estrogens and some progestogens (specifically norethisterone and LNG) can be absorbed through the skin.
-This means that these forms of HRT can be taken into the body when they are applied to the skin directly.
 There are two main ways to do this - via patches and gels.
+This means that these forms of HRT can be applied directly to your skin - hormones are then absorbed into your body.

 Patches can be cut into different sizes, to control dosing.
 They usually need to be replaced twice a week.
 The specific advice will depend on the brand of HRT you are taking, and the instructions on the packet.
 Patches can be applied cyclically or continuously - meaning that they are suitable for peri and post menopausal women.